MacLemon/CongressChecklist/README.md

 ### Not allowed or often problematic on flights, or at least not in hand-lagguage
 - All kind of blades
   - Knives, even small pocket knives
+  - This includes nail files over 6cm, for some reason
 - Lockpicking equipment
 - Handcuffs